 Withdrawal Speed in Nigeria

 Withdrawal speed is where Exness genuinely stands out.
 In our testing, OPay and PalmPay withdrawals arrived within 10–30 minutes.
 Nigerian bank transfers took between 2 hours and 1 business day — considerably faster than competitors we have tested.
 Exness processes all withdrawal requests immediately on their end; any delay comes from the receiving bank or payment processor, not from Exness itself.
+For step-by-step instructions, see our full guide on how to withdraw from Exness in Nigeria.

 Ready to Open Your Exness Account?